Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 How to Build a Spring Capsule Wardrobe

-When thinking about wardrobe for spring, it needs to be pretty versatile beyond just having the clothes mix and match.
-Spring is a time of outdoor events, changing weather, as well as a time to update your wardrobe with bright springy colors and lighter fabrics.
-To build a capsule wardrobe for spring, consider these factors:
+When thinking about a wardrobe for spring, it needs to be pretty versatile beyond just having the clothes mix and match.
+Spring is a time of outdoor events, changing weather, and a time to update your wardrobe with bright springy colors and lighter fabrics.
+To build a spring wardrobe, consider these factors:

 Consider the Weather

-In spring, you can wake with frost on the ground one day, and the next it can be sweltering hot.
-Layers are key, as are breathable fabrics that will help you keep your cool when it's feeling like summer by lunch.
+In spring, you can wake with frost on the ground one day and be sweltering hot the next.
+Layers are key, as are breathable fabrics that will help you keep your cool when it feels like summer by lunch.

-Spring is also a time for “April Showers” as well as rain in March and May.
-While it may be warm, I usually stick to closed-toe shoes to protect from puddles and slightly larger bags to contain a travel-sized umbrella.
+Spring also brings “April Showers” and rain in March and May.
+While it may be warm, I usually wear closed-toe shoes to protect my feet from puddles and slightly larger bags to contain a travel-sized umbrella.

 Embrace Classic Style